mlzarathustra/ondes/TO-DO.md

   - 4-pole filter = 2+2, following all inputs (freq, res)
-  - named inputs - translate them into an array

 ---

+  - Balancer
-  - Panners - (balancer? there are test patches for them.)
+    - play with test patches
     - control with lfo(s)
     - control with envelope
-    - document
+    - write documentation

   - `WaveLookup` constructor: normalize level

   - for the **waves** parameter, allow a pointer to a harmonic or anharmonic wave generator.
-Inherit the waves from the WG indicated.
+  - Inherit the waves from the WG indicated.

  ---